 Evidently the Holy Spirit was working on Agrippa as he asked Paul about his motives for speaking.
 It is interesting to note that Paul told him that his goal was for all who heard his testimony to come to faith in Jesus Christ.
 That should be our goal as well and the reason that we share our testimonies.

-The king rose, and with him the governor and Bernice and those sitting with them.
-They left the room, and while talking with one another, they said, 'This man is not doing anything that deserves death or imprisonment.'
-Agrippa said to Festus, 'This man could have been set free if he had not appealed to Caesar.'
+Then the king got up, and with him the governor and Bernice and the others sitting with them.
+After they had left, they said to one another, "This man is doing nothing that deserves either death or prison."
+And Agrippa said to Festus, "If he hadn't appealed to the Emperor, he could have been released."

 Paul gave his testimony and completed his purpose there.
 It was clear to everyone that he was not guilty of anything but he was to be sent on to Rome.
 This is the same thing that happened to Jesus, in that, everyone could see that He was innocent and yet they crucified Him.